ruanchaves/reddit-html-archiver/README.md

 pip install -r requirements.txt
 ```

-You can skip the first two commands and just run `sudo -H pip install -r requirements.txt` on this folder if you don't wish to run this plugin on a virtual environment.
+You can skip the first two commands and just run `sudo -H pip3 install -r requirements.txt` on this folder if you don't wish to run this plugin on a virtual environment.

 After that, `python image_plugin.py` will download all images to this folder.